ndaneil/interactive-3d-screen/README.md

 When I tried to optimize this workflow to run on Vitis AI, I found an other model which combined both the face detection and landmark generation steps: RetinaFace.
 AMD published a Ryzen AI optimized version of this model on [Hugging Face](https://huggingface.co/amd/retinaface) which achieves the [RetinaFace](https://arxiv.org/abs/1905.00641) detection as well as face landmark generation based on the [Pytorch_Retinaface](https://github.com/biubug6/Pytorch_Retinaface) implementation.
 The advantage of this model is that it is small (it's based on mobilenet0.25), fast and outputs not only the bounding box for the face, but also five landmark points.
 For our use case, there are only two that are important, the location of the two eyes.

-I based this part of my code on [AMD's retinaface code](https://huggingface.co/amd/retinaface/tree/main), though I made several modifications and improvements to reduce the execution time from 50ms to about 30ms.
+I based the face detection and landmark generation part of my code on [AMD's retinaface code](https://huggingface.co/amd/retinaface/tree/main), though I made several modifications and improvements to reduce the execution time from 50ms to about 30ms.
 I achieved this by precalculating whatever was possible and optimizing the pre- and postprocessing steps.
-For example, there is no need to process all the outputs if we are only interested in the most likely one.
+For example, there is no need to process all the outputs if we are only interested in the most likely bounding box.
 The final code for this part starts with a helper class to calculate the bounding boxes based on the model's input size and some other parameters:

 ``` python
 class PriorBox(object):